konica-saha/konica-saha/README.md

 # 👋 Hey,this is konica saha.

 I am a passionate web developer.
 My journey as a web developer began with a strong foundation in HTML, CSS, and JavaScript, which allowed me to build solid websites.
 Over time, I expanded my knowledge and dived into frameworks like Laravel enabling me to develop dynamic and interactive web applications.
-My attention to detail and dedication to crafting clean, well-structured code are central to my development process.I am aso learning manual testing and API testing , Database testing, SQL Query .I also posses a strong understanding of Software development life cycle, Software testing life cycle, Bug Report, Bug life cycle and test report etc.
+My attention to detail and dedication to crafting clean, well-structured code are central to my development process.I am also experience manual testing and API testing , Database testing, SQL Query .I also posses a strong understanding of Software development life cycle, Software testing life cycle, Bug Report, Bug life cycle and test report etc.